Studying in Australia

 In addition to the AQF national code, institutions that process their applications through UAC operate within the Education Services for Overseas Students (ESOS) framework.
 This legislative framework establishes a standard of practice which participating institutions must meet.
 It also offers a number of rights and protections for applicants.

 Working while studying

-As an international student, you have the opportunity to work in paid employment for up to 40 hours per fortnight (including volunteer or unpaid work) during teaching periods, and unlimited hours when your course is not in session.
-Work undertaken as part of your course is not included in this total.
+As an international student, you have the opportunity to work in paid employment for up to 40 hours per fortnight during teaching periods, and unlimited hours when your course is not in session.
+Certain categories of voluntary, unpaid work are included in this total.
+Work undertaken as part of your course is not included.